 The Reading Challenge

 Our newest initiative is hosting “LitClubs” for students at Sofia and Kitui Primary Schools.
 Thanks to partner LitWorld, Kenya Connect is using their creative and interactive curriculum to boost a love of reading.
 Students meet each week with a LitClub Mentor to read and do activities to strengthen literacy.
-We are currently piloting this program at two schools, but hope to expand it to more schools in 2021.
+We are currently holding this program at four schools.
 We also participated in LitWorld’s World Read Aloud Day with teachers doing special “Read Aloud” stories at 20 of our partner schools!